|

 Description for Course: |

 This course introduces students to the concepts, tools, and techniques used in discrete mathematics.
-Students will be introduced to the fields of logic, set theory, number theory, combinatorics, and graph theory.
-Focus is placed on learning how to prove mathematical statements, as well as on how discrete mathematics is used in applied settings (possible examples include cryptography and algorithm design and analysis). |
+The primary goals of the course are to learn how to prove mathematical statements and to learn the mathematical fundamentals which underpin much of computer science.
+Students will be introduced to logic, set theory, number theory, enumeration, and graph theory, and will be exposed to the ways in which these fields can be used in applied settings (possible examples include cryptography, algorithm design and analysis, and routing problems). |

 |